Promoting Faculty Success

-ACM Affinity Group Guides are ACM Guides who meet regularly with an Affinity Group.
-Typically we have one Guide per group.
-The Guide is responsible for scheduling Affinity Group meetings, conducting the meetings, facilitating group conversation, and responding to a set of brief feedback questions for ACM.
-The Guide is the point of contact for the Group and will receive prompts and announcements for Group meetings from ACM.
+ACM Affinity Group Guides are ACM Guides who meet regularly with an affinity group.
+Typically we have one guide per group.
+The guide is responsible for scheduling affinity group meetings, facilitating group conversation, and responding to a set of brief feedback questions for ACM.
+The guide is the point of contact for the group and will receive prompts and announcements for group meetings from ACM.

 Resources and training for both Affinity Group Guides and Support Guides will be available through the ADVANCE Resource Center.
 If you're interested in joining the Affinity Group program as an ACM Guide, please contact us at firstname.lastname@example.org.

 ACM Affinity Group Guides should expect a time commitment of 1-2 hours per month for group meetings with additional time for discussion planning.